 The Capitol City Challenge

-The American University, Washington College of Law Stephen S. Weinstein Trial Advocacy Program and Mock Trial Honor Society proudly announce the Ninth Annual Capitol City Challenge.
-This year’s competition takes place on March 2 - March 5, 2017 at American University, Washington College of Law's new Tenley Campus.
-The competition features a criminal case problem and access to modern courtroom technology.
+The American University, Washington College of Law Stephen S. Weinstein Trial Advocacy Program and Mock Trial Honor Society proudly announce the Eleventh Annual Capitol City Challenge.
+This year’s competition takes place on March 21-24, 2019 at American University, Washington College of Law's Tenley Campus.
+The competition features a criminal case problem.

 Following the preliminary rounds, all teams are invited to a banquet where we announce the eight teams advancing to the quarterfinal round and celebrate the accomplishments of every competitor.
 We also present a “Best Advocate” award to the best prosecution and defense advocates from the preliminary rounds.
 Quarter-finalist and semi-finalist teams will receive plaques, while the first and second place teams will receive trophies.
 Additionally, members of the winning team and the runner-up will receive individual awards commemorating their accomplishments, with the Eugene N. Hamilton Best Advocate award presented to the best advocate in the final round.